s0lodolo/whatever/readme.txt

-!! this is just whatever i have that i wanna give out !!
+!! this is just whatever video game stuff i have that i wanna give out !!

 TTRDJ are some themes i have for tap tap revenge 3/4, an old iphone game that got removed in 2014